 - Check out YouTube!
 Many reputable training sources offer videos describing private pilot training maneuvers, how to navigate by VOR, using an E-6B flight computer, and much more.
-Find videos for the topics you might be struggling with most and see how they may help you. - Learn from fellow chapter members.
+Find videos for the topics you might be struggling with most and see how they may help you.
+Be sure to discuss the content of the videos with your CFI just because it's on YouTube doesn't guarantee that it's true. - Learn from fellow chapter members.
 Whether it is a CFI or experienced aviator, your chapter is sure to have a member who is willing to sit down and discuss how they overcame the same struggle in their own training.
 If you need help identifying a specific mentor, chat with your scholarship coordinator.